 - If the regression line doesn’t pass through the origin (which is actually more or less almost always the case), i.e. we have a positive y-value at a concentration of 0, it provides us an indication of a constant systematic error (offset).
 In practical terms, this is the blank value, which is subtracted for correction.

 - The slope, on the other hand, gives us information about the sensitivity of the method.
 It is easy to see that a steeper (i.e. greater) slope is associated with greater sensitivity, since it enables the discrimination of small differences in concentration.
 If, on the other hand, the slope is quite flat, small differences in concentration can’t be detected very well.

-It is mandatory for purity and assay methods to perform linearity studies for the validation of these methods.
+It is mandatory for purity and assay methods (assays include content and potency determinations) to perform linearity studies for the validation of these methods.
 Linearity studies are important because they define the range of the method within which the results are obtained accurately and precisely.
-In case of impurities with very small amounts to be quantified, the limit of quantification (LOQ) needs to evaluated.
+In case of impurities with very small amounts to be quantified, the limit of quantification (LOQ) needs to be evaluated.
 For the LOQ, trueness is also mandatory.
 Evaluating linearity near the LOQ (combined with repeatability and given specificity) can be used to infer trueness.

 Comments powered by CComment